COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 Comfort and Freedom

 These important characteristics also make the system much more comfortable for the patient.
-Many SRS technologies, particularly those used to deliver treatment to tumors in the brain, require the patient to be rigidly immobilized during treatment.
+Many SRS technologies, particularly those used to deliver treatment to tumors in the brain, in the past have required the patient to be rigidly immobilized during treatment.
 In many cases, this is achieved by a tight framing that is fastened to the patient’s head with titanium screws.

 What to Expect During Treatment